marnelfr/back-to-laravel/README.md

 ### Adding customized validation rules
 Inside your custom request, you can define custom validation rules.\
-This need to define the controller of the request class.
+This need to define the controller of the request class and inject the ``Illuminate\Validation\Factory`` class.
 Here is an example:
 ````injectablephp
     public function __construct(
         array $query = [], array $request = [], array $attributes = [],